dobbykins/brebotics_statistics/README.md

 The blog goes step by step into the different constants/variable used to make adjustments based on the nature of the competition.
 The first change that will be done is with the K constant.
 The K constant updates the weight that the score difference from the predicted score compared to the actual score has on a team's EPA.
 However, this constant changes based on the number of matches a team plays.
 This is to avoid having a zero-sum, basically the EPA has inflation and an EPA of 1000 in the first month is not the same in March.
 Now because teams in my region only play 12 matches in a entire season, the number of matchs to update the K value will be change to properly reflect adjustements through the season.
 The piecewise function will look like the following:

+K =
 | 0.5 | N <= 3 |
 | 0.5 - 1/30 * (N-6) | 3<N<5 |
 | 0.3 | N > 5 |

+Now for the problematic one, M. M is a constant that is used as a defensive factor.
+As I mentioned before, FRC is naturally different than FTC, this difference now comes in play.
+In FRC, it is extremely common for teams to pick other teams purely because they are able to complete shut down other team from play (in a GP mannor ofc).
+If you recall (yes I am testing you), the M factor is used to consider surprises, based on if you scored more than you were supposed to (without penalties) or if the opposing alliance scored less than anticipated.
+Because it is more likely for teams to have disconnections on the field compared to having heavy defense played on them, we will be ignored this consistant for the time being.

+So now we have both of our constants set and ready.
+This means we now have a way to set initial EPA for every team and update them after every match.